 Artist Fellowship Award

 We consider artists from a diverse range of backgrounds who live and work in different neighborhoods throughout the City.
-The award application and guidelines are available in:

 - commending the work of artists living in Boston and investing in their future success